-Trade War Heats Up Again As China Sets Tariffs On $75 Billion In U.S. Goods, Autos
+Trump Lashes Out At China After Beijing Sets New Tariffs On U.S. Goods, Autos

 Trump said U.S. firms doing business with China should look elsewhere.

 "Our great American companies are hereby ordered to immediately start looking for an alternative to China, including bringing your companies HOME and making your products in the USA," he said.
+It was unclear what Trump could do to force U.S. companies to make such a move.

 China's finance ministry called the new tariffs "a forced move to deal with U.S. unilateralism and trade protectionism."